Kindred (Marvel Comics): Return as Kindred and new origin

 The A.I.
 Harry reveals to his father that his half-siblings Gabriel and Sarah Stacy are not in reality Norman's children, and that he never had an intimate relationship with Gwen Stacy.
-Sarah and Gabriel were part of a major cloning conspiracy orchestrated by him, Mysterio, Mendell Stromm, and The Chameleon.
-Several versions of the twins were created, but each succumbed to cellular clone degeneration and died.
+Sarah and Gabriel were part of a major cloning conspiracy orchestrated by him, Mysterio, Mendel Stromm, and the Chameleon.
+Several versions of the twins were created, but each died from cellular degeneration.
 When the latest models were perfected, they were sent out into the world to confront Peter.
 Gabriel had one further model created that became involved in the American Son storyline.
 Now both twins have become host bodies for the AI Harry, which is why they have been taking Harry's form and have his memories, and it is revealed there were two Kindreds all along.
-Harry's A.I. reveals Mysterio rewired his father's memories to make him believe his son had always survived, when in truth he did not.
-Harry Lyman, uncovering his own body, confesses to Carlie that he knew all along he was never the true Harry, after he and Carlie find a portal that transports them back to his home, Harry checks in on a sleeping Liz and Normie before equipping himself with a goblin glider and pumpkin bombs, and heads back to Kindred's base to confront his final destiny.
+Harry Lyman, uncovering his own body, confesses to Carlie that he knew all along he was never the true Harry.
+Harry escapes, but heads back to Kindred's base to confront him.

 In a final battle with the Kindreds, Norman reveals the A.I.
 Harry had been influenced by Mephisto the entire time and apologizes to Harry for selling his soul.
-Harry then tells Peter he "made up" the twins and fights with his friend against them.
-During the battle Harry tells Norman to get to safety; Norman is shocked at this to which Harry replies "Guess the apple fell kinda far from the tree."
-When Harry steps between Norman and a blow from Gabriel's Kindred body, he is fatally wounded.
+When Harry steps between Norman and a blow from Gabriel, he is fatally wounded.
 Collapsing into Peter's arms, Harry tells Peter this was always how it was "meant to be" and dies.
 Doctor Strange decides to gamble with Mephisto for the fate of Harry Osborn's soul and succeeds.
-His victory exorcises Mephisto from the twins, allowing them to degenerate and pass on for a final time, and Harry's soul is freed from Mephisto's grasp.
-Peter and MJ grieve the loss of their friend.
+His victory exorcises Mephisto from the twins, allowing them to die, and Harry's soul is freed.